semanticdatalayer/SML/sml-reference/metrics.md

 result from an aggregate calculation applied to one or more columns of a fact dataset.

-AtScale supports the following types of metrics:
+SML supports the following types of metrics:

 - **Additive:** Metrics whose values can be summarized for any dimension attribute of the model and then combined consistently.